Kuafu: Story

+Kuafu is a giant.
 One day, Kuafu decided to chase and catch the Sun.
 He followed the Sun from the East to the West, draining the Yellow River and the Wei River (all rivers and lakes crossing his path) to quench his burning thirst.
 However, the big rivers were also unable to quench his thirst, and as he searched for more water, he eventually died of dehydration.
 The wooden club he was carrying grew into a vast forest of peach trees called the Deng Forest (鄧林).

 In one version, Kuafu turns into a mountain range.
 This mountain range and the peach forest are said to be located in present day Lingbao.

 In modern Chinese usage, the story of Kuafu chasing the Sun (夸父追日) is used to describe a person who is brave, overly optimistic, overestimating one's own abilities, and willing to overcome all the obstacles to reach the goal, but cannot achieve it.